Poznań Town Hall: Great Hall

 The Great Hall or Vestibule is designed in Renaissance style by G. B. di Quadro.
 It was originally used for important sittings of the city court.
 Over the entrance is a quotation from Aristotle's Politics, and on the hall side a quotation from the Third Psalm.
 The hall retains its original vaults with lunettes, supported by two columns and by corbels.
 The coffers and columns are ornamented (the ornamentation on the ceiling is sgraffito).
 The coffers in the northern part of the room have polychrome stucco decoration showing Hercules and Samson, David and Goliath, and Marcus Curtius.
 The lower coffers show the coats of arms of Poland, Lithuania, the House of Sforza (Bona Sforza was Polish queen consort to 1548), the Habsburgs (Catherine Habsburg was queen consort from 1553) and Poznań, as well as an angel holding a board with the date 1555, the year the work was completed.
 Artists' signatures, house marks and representations of their tools can also be found.
 The southern part contains representations of animals and legendary creatures (elephant, lion, leopard, eagle, rhinoceros, griffin, Pegasus) and deities signifying heavenly bodies (the sun, the moon, Mercury, Venus, Mars, Jupiter and Saturn in the Ptolemeic system.
 Also in cross-shaped coffers are the heads of Moses and of Christ, the latter accompanied by another house mark.

 On the western wall are two portals dating from 1508, which combine Gothic and Renaissance features.
-Gold-plated doors contain the Bohemian coat of arms, possibly dating from the time of Wacław II Czeski.
+Gold-plated doors contain the Bohemian coat of arms, possibly dating from the time of Wenceslaus II.
 Notable exhibits include a Venetian globe (1688), and busts of Roman emperors from the third and fourth centuries, excavated in Italy in the 18th century.

 The hall is currently used for concerts and for special weddings.